Polish WWII spy radio set

 the frequency.
 The other knob is for adjusting the volume.

-The full frequency span is divided over two ranges (2-5 MHz
+The full frequency range is divided over two bands (2-5 MHz

 and 5-8 MHz) selectable with the black knob at the top left.
 The receiver